webpack/webpack-cli/OPTIONS.md

   --stats-assets-space <value>                                                       Space to display assets (groups will be collapsed to fit this space).
   --stats-built-at                                                                   Add built at time information.
   --no-stats-built-at                                                                Negative 'stats-built-at' option.
-  --stats-cached                                                                     Add information about cached (not built) modules.
+  --stats-cached                                                                     Add information about cached (not built) modules (deprecated: use 'cachedModules' instead).
   --no-stats-cached                                                                  Negative 'stats-cached' option.
   --stats-cached-assets                                                              Show cached assets (setting this to `false` only shows emitted files).
   --no-stats-cached-assets                                                           Negative 'stats-cached-assets' option.